dangermike/wordjumble/README.md

 ## Implementation

 There are two implementations in this application, both based on a [trie](https://en.wikipedia.org/wiki/Trie) structure -- An array-based trie or a map-based trie.
-For only unaccented Latin characters, the array-based true should be faster, but if you want to support dictionaries with large character sets, the array consumes too much memory.
-This is where the map-based implementation is more effective.
+For only unaccented Latin characters, the array-based true should be faster, but if you want to support dictionaries with large character sets, the array can take multiple steps per character.
+This is where the map-based implementation is possibly more effective.
 I haven't put any non-Latin dictionaries into the code, but the reason for this little toy was to play around with exactly that.

 ## Dictionaries